 B4. (a) Do you agree that the European classification system should be used and do you consider that Class A2 s1, d0 or better to BS EN 13501-1 2018 is the correct classification for materials to be used in wall construction for relevant buildings?

-Yes ⊠ No □ No view □
+Yes $\square$ No No view $\square$

 (b) Do you think the classifications should include A2fl-s1 and Class A1fl for materials used horizontally?

-Yes ⊠ No □ No view □
+Yes $\square$ No 🗌 No view ----- ----------- ------ --------- --

 Please explain why.

-Comments (if any):
+The Council has no firm opinion on the classification system that should be used however, The Council is not aware of a more relevant system of defining and classifying the reaction to fire characteristics of materials to be considered 'noncombustible'.

-We have no firm opinion on the classification system that should be used however we are not aware of a more relevant system of defining and classifying the reaction to fire characteristics of materials to be considered 'non-combustible'.
 This classification system will bring Northern Ireland into line with the remainder of the UK.